|

 under circumstances that have

 no untoward consequences.
+What

 is localization?
+Localization

 is the process during which